open-telemetry/opentelemetry-specification/CONTRIBUTING.md

   contributor who can work on the issue and re-assign to them, label the issue as "backlog".
 If no-one is available to work on the issue the issue is labeled as "help wanted" and unassigned.
+- Any other spec approver can take over the issue before the original assignee's first response if they prefer to drive it themselves.
+In this case the other spec approver must re-assign the issue to themselves, if necessary first ensuring that no-one else is already working on the issue.

 ## Pull Requests